UQEKV/EMATM0054_20_21/README.md

 ## Core Labsheets

 You should aim to work through all of the following core labsheets within the first 6 weeks of this unit.
-These labsheets present exercises for you to develop skill with the robotic system Romi.
+These labsheets present exercises for you to develop skill with the robotic system "Romi".
+The Supplementary Labsheets are not necessary to complete Assessment 1 to a high standard.

-<br><a href="https://github.com/paulodowd/EMATM0054_20_21/blob/master/Labsheets/Core/L0_Troubleshooting.ipynb">Labsheet 0: Troubleshooting</a>
+<a href="https://github.com/paulodowd/EMATM0054_20_21/blob/master/Labsheets/Core/L0_Troubleshooting.ipynb">Labsheet 0: Troubleshooting</a>
 <br><a href="https://github.com/paulodowd/EMATM0054_20_21/blob/master/Labsheets/Core/L1_MeetTheRomi.ipynb">Labsheet 1: Meet the Romi</a>
 <br><a href="https://github.com/paulodowd/EMATM0054_20_21/blob/master/Labsheets/Core/L2_MultiTaskingWithMillis.ipynb">Labsheet 2: Multi-tasking with Millis()</a>
 <br>&nbsp;&nbsp;<a href="https://github.com/paulodowd/EMATM0054_20_21/blob/master/Labsheets/Core/C0_Debugging.ipynb">Check Point 0: Debugging</a>